Blue Skies Adult Music Camp

 Program / Schedule

-‘Singing around the Campfire’ is designed for folks who know at least a few chords on a guitar, ukulele or mandolin, and would like to play and sing with others in a casual, welcoming setting.
-For a description of this stream, and an introduction to Magoo and Jake, please view the Campfire page…
+‘Singing around the Campfire’ with Magoo is ideal for beginners.
+Bring a guitar, mandolin, ukulele and we’ll learn some songs, know when to change chords, play with others and gain the confidence to lead a song.
+For a description of this stream please view the Campfire page…

 How Does it All Work?